neo-project/docs/docs/en-us/node/gui/install.md

 ## Connecting to the network

-After installation Neo-GUI connects to the Neo test net automatically.
+After installation Neo-GUI connects to the N3 main net automatically.

+To connect the node to test net, go to any page and click **Settings** in the lower left corner.
+Then check **Testnet**.

 If you have already built a private chain (see [Setting up private chain](../../develop/network/private-chain/solo.md)), you can also connect Neo-GUI to it.